teukkis/PWP/README.md

 Unit and functional tests reside in `foodManager/tests`.
 To run these tests:
 1. Make sure you have pytest installed.
 If you don't, run `pip install pytest`
 2. Navigate to project root and run `pytest tests/`.

+In case the above instructions give ModuleNotFoundError, you can try the following:
+1. Install pytest inside the environment: `pip install pytest`while the environment is activated.
+2. Inside the project root, run `python -m pytest tests/`

 # Food Manager Client